jambalong/knight-travails/README.md

 # Knight Travails

-This project is part of The Odin Project: [Knight Travails](https://www.theodinproject.com/lessons/ruby-knights-travails) in Ruby curriculum
+This project is part of The Odin Project: [Knight Travails](https://www.theodinproject.com/lessons/ruby-knights-travails)

 ## Assignment